-The Nebraska Biocontainment Unit was one of three units selected to care for United States citizens with Ebola virus disease medically evacuated from Africa.
-The unit is a secured area with highly trained staff who safely provide all levels of care to patients infected with deadly infectious diseases.
+The Nebraska Biocontainment Unit was one of three units selected to care for United States citizens medically evacuated from Africa with the Ebola virus.
+The unit is a secured area with highly trained staff who safely provide all levels of care to patients infected with highly hazardous communicable diseases.

 The staff all receives specialized training and participates in numerous drills throughout the year.
 The entire unit is specially isolated from the rest of the hospital, using its own ventilation system and security access.

-Headed by Medical Director Angela Hewlett, MD, an infectious diseases specialist, the Nebraska Biocontainment Unit personnel consists of an extraordinary staff of select physicians, registered nurses, respiratory therapists and patient care technicians specially trained in high level isolation and bio-preparedness.
+Headed by Medical Director Angela Hewlett, MD, an infectious diseases specialist, NBU personnel consists of an extraordinary staff of select physicians, registered nurses, respiratory therapists and patient care technicians specially trained in high level isolation and bio-preparedness.
 Most work full-time in other areas of Nebraska Medicine but remain on-call to report promptly for duty when the unit is activated.
-Highly contagious and deadly infectious conditions the unit can handle include: SARS, MERS, smallpox, plague, Ebola virus and other viral hemorrhagic fevers, monkeypox, and multidrug resistant tuberculosis.
+Highly contagious and deadly infectious conditions the unit can handle include: SARS, MERS, smallpox, plague, Ebola virus and other viral hemorrhagic fevers, monkeypox and multidrug-resistant tuberculosis.

-Some of the units unique features include High-Efficiency Particulate Air (HEPA) air filtration system to ensure that micro-organisms do not spread beyond the patient rooms.
+Some of the unit's unique features include high-efficiency particulate air (HEPA) filtration system to ensure that micro-organisms do not spread beyond the patient rooms.
 There is a secured access main entrance featuring double doors that are pressure controlled.
-Staff have a separate secured access entrance and exit which includes a decontamination shower.
+Staff have a separate, secured access entrance and exit.
 Dual "pass-through" autoclaves decontaminate waste, linens, and materials leaving the unit.
 Patient isolation rooms maintain negative air flow with 15 or more air exchanges per hour to assure that hazardous infections are contained.
 In addition, use of a secure telehealth communication system minimizes the number of staff needing to enter isolation rooms.
-Use of HEPA-filtered individual isolation units, sometimes called biopods or isopods are available for safe transport and transfer of an infected patient to the unit.
+Use of HEPA-filtered individual isolation units, sometimes called biopods or isopods, are available for safe transport and transfer of an infected patient to the unit.
 These are just some of the safety measures being taken to keep germs inside the unit and people safe on the outside.